Godzilla: King of the Monsters (2019 film): Sequel

 In September 2015, Legendary's Kong: Skull Island was moved from Universal to Warner Bros., which sparked media speculation that Godzilla and King Kong would appear in a film together.
 In October 2015, Legendary confirmed that they would unite Godzilla and King Kong in Godzilla vs. Kong.
 They planned to create a shared cinematic franchise "centered around Monarch" that "brings together Godzilla and Legendary's King Kong in an ecosystem of other giant super-species, both classic and new."

-Godzilla vs. Kong was theatrically released in Europe and Taiwan on March 24, 2021, and is scheduled in the United States on March 31, 2021, where it will be released simultaneously in theaters and on HBO Max.
-Dougherty had expressed interest in directing a Ray Harryhausen-esque prequel set during prehistoric times exploring how primitive humans survived against the Titans, humanity's first encounter with Godzilla, and how their relationship with Godzilla was christened.
+Godzilla vs. Kong was theatrically released internationally on March 24, 2021, and released in the United States on March 31, 2021, simultaneously in theaters and on HBO Max.